 Yes, Portland has its weather challenges, but it’s possible to design an outdoor space that can be a delight even in a cloudy, rainy climate.
 There’s no question that spending time outdoors is good for you, and a pleasant, comfortable space that allows you to do that is well worth the cost and effort.
 So be sure to put livable landscaping and outdoor living spaces high on your list of essentials.

-Some Dream Features
+Additional Dream Features

 - Hot tub or sauna